Dijji/RepairTasks/README.md

 And now, I'm sharing my work in case it is of use to fellow sufferers, pending Microsoft getting their act together and fixing reversion.

 Open source is particularly appropriate for this type of project, as the code necessarily delves into system settings, making complete transparency as to what it does crucial.
 You are encouraged to download the source, which is actually not huge, and understand what it does.
-However, I also provide a download of the executable, and a description of how to use the program on the Documentation tab.
+However, I also provide a release of the executable, and [documentation](Documentation.md) with details of how to use the program.

 Thank you to all the kind reviewers of the evolving versions, and the folks that have given me such great feedback and so helped make the program better.
-But additional input on whether it does (or doesn't) work for you would be most welcome e.g. as a Discussion, or a review.
+But if you have a problem, feel free to raise it as an Issue.
 I will try and make any needed improvements to the program in response.